snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 Use the OpenShift Console to create a MySQL Service within your project and bind it.

-- Within your project, click on the `Browse catalog` button
+- Within your project - overview, select from the menu `Add to project`, the `Browse catalog` option

 ![](image/click_browse_catalog.png)